 Progress is a huge motivator – and paying attention to your resting heart rate is an excellent way to gauge how your aerobic fitness is improving.

 A normal value for an adult is between 60 and 80 beats per minute.
 If you’re fit, your resting heart rate can be significantly lower than that.
+To find out what’s your lowest resting heart rate, the best moment to measure it is in the morning after a rest day.
+After strenuous exercise, your sympathetic nervous system will be active and your resting heart rate higher.
 There are also several factors that affect your heart rate while exercising.

 If you notice changes in your resting heart rate, read through this list and see if there’s something that could explain the said changes.